 Diabetes UK is not the employer of staff on the grant.
 The institute where the grant is administered or staff posts are held is the employer and as such is responsible for maternity and paternity leave and pay during this time.

 Please contact the Research Team if this type of leave is needed and they will suspend the grant until it is able to resume.
 Payments to the grant will resume upon the grant holders return to work.

 Diabetes UK is the not the employer of staff on the grant.
 The institute where the grant is administered or staff posts are held is the employer and as such is responsible for any sick leave and pay during a period of sickness.

-Please contact the Research Team if this type of leave is needed and we will suspend the grant accordingly, if appropriate.
+Please contact the Research Team if this type of leave is needed and we will suspend the grant until it is able to resume.